3 Types of Cross-Site Scripting (XSS) Attacks

 An XSS attack is possible anywhere there is HTML.
 Whether they’re stored, reflected, or DOM-based, all XSS attacks have the same effect: An attacker gains complete control of a web session.

 These XSS attacks can also overlap, and a website may be vulnerable to all three simultaneously.
 In the case of a single website or an offline application, all three attack types might present themselves directly in the browser.
-However, their behavior may differ when the data is saved on the server compared to when it’s reflected from the server.
+However, their behaviour may differ when the data is saved on the server compared to when it’s reflected from the server.

 OWASP lists XSS as one of the top web application security risks due to its prevalence, far-reaching impacts, and different methods through which the attacks can be executed.